Gary Kruzich: Career

-When Kruzich arrived at Bowling Green he joined a team that has won the conference title the previous year but had been passed over for the NCAA tournament when they lost their conference tournament championship in overtime.
+When Kruzich arrived at Bowling Green he joined a team that had won the conference title the previous year but had been passed over for the NCAA tournament when they lost their conference tournament championship in overtime.
 Over the course of his freshman season Kruzich beat out three other Falcon goaltenders to take over the starting position, ending the season with a record of 21-5-2 and finishing fourth in the nation with a 2.87 g.a.a.
 Despite his superb play Bowling Green couldn't capitalize on their third consecutive conference title and fell in the conference semifinal to Western Michigan in double overtime.
 Despite the setback Kruzich's regular season exploits helped the Falcons to a 31-7-2 record which was good enough for the selection committee to place the Falcons as the third western seed.

 Bowling Green started the tournament with a thud, losing the opening game to Boston University 6-3.
 Because the quarterfinal rounds were 2-game total-goal series at the time the Falcons would need to beat the Terriers by four goals if they wanted to advance.
 Kruzich rebounded in the second game, stopping all but one BU shot and put the Falcons into overtime up 4-1.
 Kruzich held BU off the scoresheet for more than two extra frames, giving his team the time it needed to notch the deciding goal and put the Falcons into the Frozen Four.
 The Falcons met three-time defending CCHA tournament champion and #1 western seed Michigan State in the semifinal.
 Kruzich and the BG defense shut down the nation's top offense and downed the Spartans 2-1 to move on to their first title game.